FreshVine/Payment-Methods-SVG/README.md

 ## Prebuild Libraries

-We will include 3 pre-bunlded scripts for ease of use: stripe-mark (`paymentMethods.min.css`), stripe-cards  (`paymentMethods.cards.min.css`), all-mark (`paymentMethods.all.min.css`), and all-cards (`paymentMethods.all.cards.min.css`).
+We will include 4 pre-bunlded libraries for ease of use: stripe-marks (`lib/paymentMethods.min.css`), stripe-cards  (`lib/paymentMethods.cards.min.css`), all-marks (`lib/paymentMethods.all.min.css`), and all-cards (`lib/paymentMethods.all.cards.min.css`).
 The stripe libraries will only include Visa, MasterCard, American Express, Diners Club, JCB and Discover.
 These are the methods accepted by Stripe.

 ## Making your own Library